Sov-trotter/Sov-trotter.github.io/blog_pages/cache_modeling_implementation.md

 ~~~<img src="/assets/cache_model_hierarchyex.png" style="width:80%; height:80%;"">~~~

-> I think of the `nextLevel` and `prevLevels` mutation as a "hack" since the respective pointers to objects are available only after thoer declaration so I cannot pass them into the constructors for each cache.
+> I think of the `nextLevel` and `prevLevels` mutation as a "hack" since the respective pointers to objects are available only after their s declaration so I cannot pass them into respective the constructors.

 The `access` method is the heart of our cache simulation.
 It handles both hits and misses, updates metrics, and manages access to the next memory level.